CatalinPlesu/countdown/readme.md

 # Countdown App

 This is a simple countdown app built with Go and Ebiten.
 The application allows you to set a countdown timer, which will be displayed in a floating window.
 Once the timer completes, the app will terminate.
-It’s a lightweight utility that can be installed and run locally.
+It's a lightweight utility that can be installed and run locally.

 **Note**: 95% of this code was written with the assistance of ChatGPT.